 • The big toe joint may feel tender when touched

+A personalized treatment plan is essential for effectively managing sesamoiditis pain.
 The conservative methods of treatment for Sesamoiditis may include one or more of the following:

 • The affected foot should be given sufficient rest and weight-bearing should be avoided